nagarajarunprasath/PostmanCollections/README.md

 # PostmanCollections
-Includes Postman collection, which is used for learning and to playaround with postman
+Includes Postman collection, which can be used for learning and to playaround with postman